kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## The "Forgetfulness" Problem

-When a model runs out of window space, older text is dropped or truncated.
+When a model runs out of window space, older text is dropped or truncated
-You think it remembers, but it doesn't.
+You think it remembers, but it doesn't
 Context loss creates inconsistency or hallucination

 > Understanding challenges and limitations is as important as knowing capabilities.
 Realistic assessment of obstacles helps you plan appropriately and avoid nasty surprises.